lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 # Connecting Remotely via Linux host

+Please note: This is a continuation of *MySQL Queries.md*.

 ### Scope:
 This is a continuation of *MySQL Queries*.
 I will be attempting to connect to the MySQL server to run some queries from a linux host, and also add a new schemas and tables remotely via the command line.